TurBoss/blt/doc/treeview.rst

   **-formatcommand** *cmdPrefix*
     Specifies a TCL procedure to be called to format the contents of cells in *columnName*.
-This lets you display the data field values in a readable form while retaining their original format.  *CmdPrefix* is called with 2 extra arguments (the node id of the entry and the cell's value) that are appended to the end.
+This lets you display the variable values in a readable form while retaining their original format.  *CmdPrefix* is called with 2 extra arguments (the node id of the entry and the cell's value) that are appended to the end.